M23 campaign (2022–present): Rutshuru front

-On 1 July, the FARDC claimed to had won a major victory over M23 and allied Rwandan troops after heavy fighting at Rutsiro, Ntamugenga and Nyabikona, completely evicting the insurgents from the Bweza grouping (groupement) in Rutshuru.
+On July 1, the FARDC claimed to have won a major victory over M23 and allied Rwandan troops after heavy fighting at Rutsiro, Ntamugenga and Nyabikona, completely evicting the insurgents from the Bweza groupement in Rutshuru.
 Clashes continued at Bikenge and Ruseke on 4 July, as the FARDC repelled M23 assaults.
-On 6 July, the FARDC reorganized the leadership of the forces opposing M23 to improve their efficiency; in addition, Rwandan President Paul Kagame and the Congolese President Félix Tshisekedi held a meeting on the same day.
-According to the Congolese side, a ceasefire and the withdrawal of M23 from Congolese soil was agreed upon.
-Instead of adhering to this agreement, the rebels attacked Kanyabusoro and Rwanguba on the following day.
-Over the next days, clashes continued at various villages in the Bweza and Jomba groupements, as M23 attempted to retake territory.
-At the same time, however, combat died down along other parts of the frontline.
+On July 6 Rwandan President Paul Kagame and Congolese President Félix Tshisekedi agreed to a ceasefire but M23 refused to adhere to it and attacked Kanyabusoro and Rwanguba the next day.
+Over the next days, clashes continued at various villages in the Bweza and Jomba groupements, as M23 attempted to retake territory while combat died down along other parts of the frontline.